-As an RN for over 16 years and a Family Nurse Practitioner for over 13 years, I have a rich and varied experience.
+As an RN for over 21 years and a Family Nurse Practitioner for over 17 years, I have rich and varied experience.
 My clinical experience includes inpatient and outpatient mental health, emergency medicine, primary care, and occupational health.

 Nursing theory has driven my practice from the earliest part of my nursing career.
-The theory I identify with and use as part of my therapeutic intervention is Hildegard Peplau’s Interpersonal Nursing Theory.
+I identify with and use Hildegard Peplau's Interpersonal Nursing Theory as part of my therapeutic intervention.
 This model sees the individual as a human being, and allows for interaction between the nurse and the patient/client on a humanistic level.
-Peplau’s theory is an extension of Sullivan’s Interpersonal theory, which sees the therapist as a participant observer.
+Peplau’s theory extends to Sullivan’s Interpersonal theory, which sees the therapist as a participant observer.
 As a participant observer, the therapist develops an interpersonal relationship with the client.
-The nurse/therapist takes on several roles including:
+The nurse/therapist takes on several roles, including:

-Stranger: receives the client in the same way one meets a stranger in other life situations provides an accepting climate that builds trust.
+Stranger: receiving the client the same way one meets a stranger in other life situations provides an accepting climate that builds trust.

-Teacher: who imparts knowledge in reference to a need or interest.
+Teacher: who imparts knowledge about a need or interest.

 Resource Person: one who provides specific needed information that aids in the understanding of a problem or new situation.

-Counselor: helps to understand and integrate the meaning of current life circumstances, provides guidance and encouragement to make changes.
+Counselor: helps to understand and integrate the meaning of current life circumstances and provides guidance and encouragement to make changes.

-Leader: helps client assume maximum responsibility for meeting treatment goals in a mutually satisfying way.
+Leader: helps client assume maximum responsibility for meeting treatment goals mutually satisfyingly.

 My Wellness Journey

 Where did my road to wellness begin?
-Well it began after my 40th birthday.
+Well, it began after my 40th birthday.
 I hated the way I felt and looked.
-My energy was low and I felt so bloated.
-And I just did not like the fact that I was always short of breath after going up a flight of stairs, or how uncomfortable I felt in my clothes.
+My energy was low, and I felt so bloated.
+And I did not like the fact that I was always short of breath after going up a flight of stairs, or how uncomfortable I felt in my clothes.
 It was time for a change.
-So Feburary 2012, I signed up with a Personal Trainer, and I started working out.
+So February 2012, I signed up with a Personal Trainer and started working out.
 That was the worst experience ever!
 I was so out of shape.
-I was also in a lot of pain.
-My knees popped and my right hip was in pain (from an old injury…long story).
-I remember dreading the time when I knew Anthony (my personal trainer) was going to come by and work me out.
+I was also in much pain.
+My knees popped, and my right hip was in pain (from an old injury…long story).
+I remember dreading when I knew Anthony (my personal trainer) would come by and work me out.
 I used to think of excuses I could use to get out of working out.

-Well, once I decided to stick it out, it actually became easier to workout.
-In fact, I started looking forward to working out.
+Well, once I decided to stick it out, it became easier to work out.
+I started looking forward to working out.
 The nutrition plan, however, was another challenge.
-I love sugar and fat (after all, that’s why I was in the shape I was in…lots of Haggen Daz and tortilla chips).
-I struggled to eat proper portion sizes, and drink lots of water (yuck!!
+I love sugar and fat (after all, that’s why I was in shape I was in…lots of Haggen Daz and tortilla chips).
+I struggled to eat proper portion sizes and drink lots of water (yuck!!
 I do not like the taste of water at all!!!).
 But again, it did get easier.
 And when I saw the weight falling off, I was so happy.
 All the hard work was worth it!!!
 Now I am 50 pounds lighter and feeling great!
-But my journey is not done yet…still have a long way to go to reach my goal.
+But my journey is not made yet…still have a long way to go to reach my goal.
 I also want to be a role model to all of my patients.
 Wellness is for all, not for the select few.
-It is time for us to realize the importance of being well.
-Not only for ourselves, but for our loved ones and our community.
+It is time for us to realize the importance of being well, for ourselves, our loved ones, and our community.
 During this journey, I have learned that health radiates from the inside out.
 When you are well, those around you also benefit from your wellness.